Kathleen S Craft Foundation

 Grant Programs

-The foundation operates on an invitation-only basis with no formal grant programs or application cycles.
-Recent grants (2024) demonstrate focused giving:
+The foundation operates on an invitation-only basis with no formal grant programmes or application cycles.
+Based on recent 990-PF records, the foundation has supported organisations in areas including:

 Priority Areas

-Based on documented grantmaking patterns, the foundation prioritizes:
+Based on documented grantmaking patterns from 990-PF filings, the foundation prioritises:

-1. Catholic Church Leadership and Education: Significant support for Catholic Leadership Institute and faith formation programs, reflecting founder's stated passion for strengthening Church leadership and supporting priests
+- Catholic Church Leadership and Education: Significant support for Catholic Leadership Institute and faith formation programmes, reflecting founder's stated passion for strengthening Church leadership and supporting priests

-3. Local Oklahoma Impact: Strong focus on Tulsa-area organizations addressing critical community needs
+- Local Oklahoma Impact: Strong focus on Tulsa-area organisations addressing critical community needs

-5. Faith-Based Solutions: Preference for organizations with Catholic or Christian foundations, particularly those serving vulnerable populations
+- Faith-Based Solutions: Preference for organisations with Catholic or Christian foundations, particularly those serving vulnerable populations

 What They Don't Fund